VTubing-on-Linux/linux-vtubing-guide/src/en/docs/getting_started/installation.md

 ![PikaOS Discover](/pikaos_discover.jpg)

 You will be prompted for your password.
-After installation is complete, you can open OBS from Application Menu and follow the [OBS](../streaming/obs.md) and [Capture](../streaming/capture.md) sections of this guide to set it up for streaming and recording.
+After installation is complete, you can open OBS from Application Menu and follow the [OBS](../streaming/obs.md) section of this guide to set it up for streaming and recording.

 After following those steps, you should be ready to start VTubing on Linux!